hrbrmstr/sergeant/README.md

 `sergeant` : Tools to Transform and Query Data with the 'Apache Drill' 'REST API', JDBC Interface, Plus 'dplyr' and 'DBI' Interfaces

-Drill + `sergeant` is (IMO) a nice alternative to Spark + `sparklyr` if you don't need the ML components of Spark (i.e. just need to query "big data" sources, need to interface with parquet, need to combine disperate data source types — json, csv, parquet, rdbms - for aggregation, etc).
+Drill + `sergeant` is (IMO) a nice alternative to Spark + `sparklyr` if you don't need the ML components of Spark (i.e. just need to query "big data" sources, need to interface with parquet, need to combine disparate data source types — json, csv, parquet, rdbms - for aggregation, etc).
 Drill also has support for spatial queries.

 I find writing SQL queries to parquet files with Drill on a local 64GB Linux workstation to be more performant than doing the data ingestion work with R (for large or disperate data sets).
 I also work with many tiny JSON files on a daily basis and Drill makes it much easier to do so.
 YMMV.